What are Game Jams?

 Global Game Jam 2011: MasterBeer

-The game concept is about smashing your mouse by clicking every bubbles before they get out of the bottle.
-The goal is to “convert” bubbles in beer as much as possible (perfect is 33cl).
+The game is about smashing your mouse by clicking every bubbles before they get out of the bottle after its been opened.
+Doing so “converts” bubbles back to beer.
+Your goal is to get as much as possible (perfect is 33cl).

-After the team decided to start over a previous prototype they already worked on (outside GGJ), I tought it wasn’t the GGJ “spirit” and decided to start a new game from scratch as expected in Game Jams.
+After the team decided to start over a previous prototype they already worked on (outside GGJ), I tought it wasn’t the GGJ “spirit” and decided to start on my own a new game from scratch as expected in such events.
 Masterbeer is born after 5 hours of work, with the quick help of other “jammers” for graphics and sound.